Dr William

 I am a postdoctoral research fellow at the Centre for Research in Ethics (CRE) and McGill University, Canada.
 I am an Associate Fellow of the Oxford Centre for Animal Ethics, and a member of the Groupe de Recherche en Ethique Environnementale et Animale in Montreal.

 I did my PhD at Warwick in the UK.
 I was supervised by Victor Tadros, Patrick Tomlin, Kimberley Brownlee, and Steve Cooke, and was affiliated with the Centre for Ethics, Law and Public Affairs.
 My PhD examiners were Kasper Lippert-Rasmussen and Simon Caney.
+I won a Warwick Award for Teaching Excellence in 2022.

 Before I began my PhD, I worked in food policy for an NGO.
 I also have a B.Phil. in Philosophy from the University of Oxford, and a BA in Philosophy, Politics & Economics from Warwick.